Update from Office of Homelessness Prevention and Intervention

 In 2023, Council passed an ordinance requiring that .3% of the City’s General Fund revenue be dedicated to OHPI.
 In the Fiscal Year 2025 (FY25) budget, the OHPI office received $1.4 million, nearly double what they had been allocated in past fiscal years.

-There is no specific mention in the presentation of new initiatives resulting from the increase in funding for OHPI.
+There was no specific mention in the presentation of new initiatives resulting from the increase in funding for OHPI.

 Adrian Paul Bryant